Last updated on 26th July 2024

 Slick editing:

-This is a gif from the Project.co video above.
-When paired with the soundtrack in the video this slick editing is even more impactful.
+When paired with the soundtrack in the video, slick editing like this is even more impactful.

 Title screens: